dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1516: Sexual orientation is a fixed aspect of identity.
+### T1516: Sexual orientation is an unchangeable aspect of identity.

 |Support|
 |---|